Brief History of Featherlite Specialty Trailers

 Featherlite manufactures thousands of trailers annually at its operations in Cresco, Iowa, with a workforce of over 400 in facilities of 310,000 square feet.
 Featherlite's highly customized transporters and trailers are sold from Featherlite's specialty trailer sales office at its headquarters in Cresco, Iowa.

 Customers also enjoy highly diversified consumer product lines offering horse, livestock, car and utility trailers as well as motorcycle, ATV, snowmobile and other recreational trailers for outdoor enthusiasts of every kind.
-Featherlite trailers are sold through a dealer network of 160 in the U.S. and Canada, as well as in Europe and Australia.
-Featherlite is sponsor and “official trailer” of many premier organizations, including NASCAR® and Verizon IndyCar Series.
+Featherlite trailers are sold through a dealer network of 180 in the U.S. and Canada.
+Featherlite is sponsor and “official trailer” of many premier organizations, including NASCAR® and IMSA.